nats-io/nats-site/content/blog/nats-dart.md

 ## So why would I write a driver for NATS in Dart, of all languages?
 tl;dr - Necessity is the mother of invention.

-Simple; I was wriitng a Flutter app with some serverless triggers and NATS seemed to not have a Dart driver.
+Simple; I was writing a Flutter app with some serverless triggers and NATS seemed to not have a Dart driver.
 So I wrote it!!

 **Was it straight forward?** Yup it was.
 NATS has a freakishly  intuitive text-based protocol.
 So I all had to do was open a TCP socket and start sending byte streams :)